Legendre theorems for a class of partitions with initial repetitions: Related partition functions

-Let $c_{5}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct \\ or \item[(b)] there exists $j \geq 1$ such that odd parts $\leq j$ appear twice or thrice and other odd parts are distinct, even parts $\leq j$ appear twice, even parts $>2j$ are distinct and no even integer in the set $\{ j + 2, j + 4, \ldots, 2j\}$ appears. \end{enumerate} Let $c_{5,e}(n)$ (resp. $c_{5,o}(n)$) denote the number of $c_{5}(n)$-partitions with an even (resp. odd) number of even distinct parts.
+Let $c_{5}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct \\ or \item[(b)] there exists $j \geq 1$ such that all odd positive integers $\leq j$ appear twice or thrice and other odd parts are distinct, all even positive integers $\leq j$ appear twice, even parts $>2j$ are distinct and no even integer in the interval $(j, 2j]$ appears. \end{enumerate} Let $c_{5,e}(n)$ (resp. $c_{5,o}(n)$) denote the number of $c_{5}(n)$-partitions with an even (resp. odd) number of distinct even parts.
 Then

 and

 Observe that

 We have the following result: \begin{theorem} For all $n\geq 0$,